-Take the problem of pronoun usage.
+Take the problem of pronoun mange.
 It is not just a question of using generic or non-generic pronouns in such cases as those where standard English uses a "he" to represent both sexes.
 The problem is more complex because the formation of a characterization is a very subtle process.
-For example, if a feminine pronoun is associated with a character from the first time it is mentioned, the reader, almost unconsciously, associates certain characteristics with that character.
+For example, if a feminine pronoun is associated with a character from the first time it is mentioned, the reader, almost unconsciously, associates cartain characteristics with that character.
 On the other hand, as one writer explained at last year's world-con, if one tries to avoid all gender references, one's reader may just assume that the character is male.

-This complex interplay between reader expectation and the writers' attempts to be creative with their characterizations can be fruitfully explored as being made up of non-stereotypical combinations of characteristics.
-Thus the author not only represents life as it really is rather than as it has been in the fiction of the past but also has the possibility of developing new character combinations as potential futures towards which we can work.

-in juvenile science fiction.
-For example, does a child really need to see certain well known character types performing the usual tasks in order to understand and empathize with these characters?
-Could it rather be that effective SF provides a child with more than just enjoyable escape and can be a vehicle through which the child is provided with as many different role models as possible, allowing her or him to explore alternative life-styles while deciding upon a personal one?
+This complex interplay between reader expectacion and the writers' attempts to be creative with their characterizations can be fruitfully explored as being made up of non-stereotypical combinations of characteristics.
+Thus the author not only represents life as it really is rather then as it has been in the fiction of the past but also has the possibility of developing new character combinations as potential futures towards which we can work.
+SEX and Gender in Science Fiction in juvenile science fiction.
+For example, does a child really used to see certain well known character types performing the usual tasks in order to understand and empathize with these characters?
+Could it rather he that effective 57 provides a child with more than just enjoyable escape and can be a vehicle through which the child is provided with as many different role models as possible, allowing her or him to explore alternative life-styles while deciding upon a personal one?

 Of course literature cannot directly create our future for us, but it can provide us with ideas different from those we encounter in our everyday lives.
-Can science fiction fulfill this prouise for children?
+Can science fiction fulfill this prouse for children?
 Does it ever meet our expectations as the most forward-looking, creative, and possibly revolutionary literature available?
-Perhaps as such, can it actually be part of the construction of creative futures, providing children with the raw material for imagining and then bringing these futures into
+Perhaps as such, can it actually be part of the construction of creative futures, providing children with the raw material for imagining and then bringing these futures into being?

-These are some of the questions that will be explored in the panel on "Children's Role Models in Science Fiction."
-With the help of the Cooperative Children's Book Center, on the University of Wisconsin-Madison campus; an editor of the Marxist Literary Group Children's Workshop Newsletter, Tom Moylan; and GoH Susan Wood, we will be looking at rolemodels offered to children in juvenile science fiction, both old and new.
-The meeting will take place in a room near the book center, which will have a display of juvenile science fiction for the entire month of February and will also provide interested members of the discussion with an annotated bibliog raphy of recent juvenile SF.
+These are some of the questions that will be explored in the panel on "Children's Sole Models in Science Fiction."
+With the help of the Cooperative Children's Book Center, on the University of Wisconsin-Madiago campus; an editor of the Marxist Literary Group Children's Workshop Newelstter, Tom Moylan; and Golf Susan Wood, we will be looking at rolemodels offered to children in juvenile science fiction, both old and new.
+The meeting will take place in a room mean the book center, which will have a. display of juvenile science fiction for the entire month of February and will also provide interested members of the discussion with an ammatated hiblingraphy of recent juvenile SF.
 The three of us, as well as a few other interested parties, hope to engage you in a fruitful and profitable exploration of children's role models in science fiction.